-Title: T/616/5198 Examine the feet of individuals with diabetes

-Level: 3

-Credit Value: 3

-GLH: 18

-түт: 30

-Learning Outcomes Assessment Criteria

-The learner will: The learner can:

-Understand good practice in diabetic foot care A Understand the factors affecting foot.
-1.1 Summarise national and local guidelines on diabetes healthcare 1.2 Describe local referral pathways for foot health 1.3 Explain how to gather information from the individual prior to conducting an examination 1.4 Explain how to inform the individual/carer about the relationship between diabetes and foot health 1.5 Explain how to work in partnership with individuals/carers

-Understand the factors affecting foot health in individuals with diabetes 2.1 Explain the causes of diabetes 2.2 Describe the signs and symptoms of diabetes 2.3 Identify the risks of diabetes to foot health 2.4 Explain the importance of footwear to foot health for individuals with diabetes 2.5 Explain how to look after footwear and check for wear 2.6 Explain the impact of nutrition, health and physical exercise on an individual with diabetes

-3. Be able to prepare to conduct an examination on the feet of individuals who have diabetes 3.1 Confirm the individual's identity and gain valid consent prior to beginning the examination 3.2 Gather information about the individual's general health, including any relevant symptoms

-3.3 Explain the procedures used for

-examining foot health and identifying risks to foot health linked to diabetes
+Title: T/616/5198 Examine the feet of individuals with diabetes Level: 3 Credit Value: 3 GLH: 18 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand good practice in diabetic foot care Summarise national and local guidelines on diabetes healthcare Describe local referral pathways for foot health Explain how to gather information from the individual prior to conducting an examination Explain how to inform the individual/carer about the relationship between diabetes and foot health Explain how to work in partnership with individuals/carers 2.
+Understand the factors affecting foot health in individuals with diabetes 2.1 Explain the causes of diabetes 2.2 Describe the signs and symptoms of diabetes 2.3 Identify the risks of diabetes to foot health 2.4 Explain the importance of footwear to foot health for individuals with diabetes 2.5 Explain how to look after footwear and check for wear 2.6 Explain the impact of nutrition, health and physical exercise on an individual with diabetes Be able to prepare to conduct an examination on the feet of individuals who have diabetes 3.1 Confirm the individual's identity and gain valid consent prior to beginning the examination 3.2 Gather information about the individual's general health, including any relevant symptoms 3.3 Explain the procedures used for examining foot health and identifying risks to foot health linked to diabetes

-4. Be able to conduct an examination on

-the feet of an individual with diabetes 4.1 Apply health and safety measures relevant to the procedure and

-the reet of all individual with diabetes environment

-4.2 Apply standard precautions for infection

-control

-4.3 Explain the foot examination process to

-the individual

-4.4 Select the equipment used to examine

-foot health

-4.5 Use tools to assess for peripheral

-sensory neuropathy

-4.6 Palpate pedal pulses to assess for

-peripheral vascular disease

-4.7 Check feet for gross deformities,

-trauma, current infection and

-ulcerations

-4.8 Examine the individual's footwear to

-E. Deable to add to to distinct with assess suitability and risk status

-5. Be able to advise individuals with 5.1 Assess factors which may limit an

-diabetes about foot health individual's ability to self-care 5.2 Advise the individual/carer about how

-diabetes can affect foot health

-6. Be able to report the outcome of foot 6.1 Record outcomes of activities in line

-examinations with local policy and protocol, seeking

-advice for any concerns identified

-6.2 Pass on information about individual's

-care requirements to other team

-members in line with local policy and

-protocol

-Additional information about this unit

-Individual refers to someone requiring care or support; it will usually mean the person or people supported by the learner

-Valid consent must be in line with agreed UK country definition
+4. Be able to conduct an examination the feet of an individual with diabete 4.2 Apply standard precautions for infection control 4.3 Explain the foot examination process to the individual 4.4 Select the equipment used to examine foot health 4.5 Use tools to assess for peripheral sensory neuropathy 4.6 Palpate pedal pulses to assess for peripheral vascular disease 4.7 Check feet for gross deformities, trauma, current infection and ulcerations 4.8 Examine the individual's footwear to assess suitability and risk status 5.
+Be able to advise individuals with diabetes about foot health 5.1 Assess factors which may limit an individual's ability to self-care 5.2 Advise the individual/carer about how diabetes can affect foot health 6.
+Be able to report the outcome of for examinations with local policy and protocol, seeking advice for any concerns identified 6.2 Pass on information about individual's care requirements to other team members in line with local policy and protocol Additional information about this unit Individual refers to someone requiring capeople supported by the learner are or support; it will usually mean the person or regarding how diabetes can affect foot health.
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles.
+Details of the relationship of the unit and relevant National Occupational Standards This unit links to HAS3.1.

 Unit aim (s) This unit is aimed at those who conduct foot

 examinations on individuals who have

 diabetes.
 Learners will have the opportunity

 to develop knowledge, understanding and

 skills required to conduct a foot examination

 and to communicate with individuals

-regarding how diabetes can affect foot

-health.